nagadomi/kaggle-lshtc/README.md

     ./ncc

-This model gets LBMaF:0.28931 in Kaggel LSTHC competition.
+This model gets LBMaF:0.28931 in Kaggle LSTHC competition.